SC-Tech-Program/FAQs/Papers_Authors.md

 A: We’ve all received reviews that made us angry, particularly on first reading.
 The revision period is short and doesn’t allow for the cooling-off period that authors have before they write a response to a journal review.
 We provide you the opportunity to submit a revision and response to address these issues, but you should still be careful with the wording of your response.
 For example, we recommend you don’t say: “If reviewer X had just taken the time to read my paper carefully, they would have realized that our algorithm was rotation invariant.”
 Instead say, “Unfortunately, Section 4 must not have been as clear as we had hoped because Reviewer X did not understand that our algorithm was rotation invariant and they were therefore skeptical about the general applicability of our approach.
 The revised version of the second paragraph in Section 4 should clear up this confusion.”
 The revise-and-respond process offers more opportunity than what is present in other conferences to convince your reviewers of the merits of your work; use such opportunities wisely.

+**Q: How many reviewers will review my paper?**

+A: Each paper will normally receive a minimum of three reviews.
+However, the Technical Papers committee reserves the right to "desk reject" (i.e., reject without review) papers that violate any of the paper-submission rules.
+The following violations are among the grounds for desk rejects:

+* The paper is longer than 10 pages (excluding the bibliography).
+(See [Paper formatting](#paper-formatting).)

+* The paper is not formatted in ACM SIG proceedings style.
+(See [Paper formatting](#paper-formatting).)

+* The paper exposes the authors' identities.
+(See [Double-blind reviewing](#double-blind-reviewing).)

+* The AD appendix claims that the paper has no associated author-created artifacts even though the paper obviously contains empirical results, discusses author-written software, presents author-created hardware, or employs author-generated data.
+The "no author-created artifacts" option in the AD form does not mean "I'm too lazy to describe my artifacts."
+(See [Artifact Description (AD) and Artifact Evaluation (AE) Appendices](#artifact-description-ad-and-artifact-evaluation-ae-appendices).)

 Double-blind reviewing
 ----------------------
 See the full policy at [ FIXME need the final link ]